Safety Profile for the NINLARO® (ixazomib) Regimen*

 NINLARO clinical trial data

-The TOURMALINE-MM1 trial evaluated efficacy and safety of the all-oral NINLARO regimen vs Rd regimen in relapsed patients with multiple myeloma.
+The TOURMALINE-MM1 clinical trial evaluated efficacy and safety of the all-oral NINLARO regimen vs Rd regimen in relapsed patients with multiple myeloma.